Undergraduate, Masters, or Volunteer

 Duties of Research Assistants

-A Research Assistant position in the lab is ideal for enthusiastic, hard-working, and very organized students who are interested in obtaining research experiences in clinical psychology and are specifically interested in the research areas of the Hamilton lab.
+A Research Assistant position in the lab is ideal for enthusiastic, hard-working, and very organized students who are interested in obtaining research experiences in child and adolescent clinical psychology and are specifically interested in the research areas of the Hamilton lab.

-This research training experience is ideal for students who are interested in pursuing research, including post-baccalaureate research or clinical positions or graduate school in Clinical Psychology or related fields.
+This research training experience is ideal for students who are interested in pursuing research, including research or clinical positions after college or graduate school in Clinical Psychology, Developmental Psychology, Public Health, or related fields.
 See the Lab Guidelines (below) for more information on what it means to be a member of the Hamilton Lab, general expectations, and more.

 Qualifications for Research Assistants

 Students must be able to commit at least 6 hours of lab work each week, though we encourage students to work 9 hours each week when possible.
-We prioritize applicants who can dedicate at least 2 semesters in the lab (e.g., spring and summer, fall and spring, etc).
+We prioritize applicants who can dedicate at least 2 academic semesters in the lab.
 Senior theses will only be considered after working in the lab for at least 1 semester.

-Work will be a hybrid (in person and remote) for the academic 2022-23 year, with opportunity for 1 remote shift (pending on Rutgers protocols and safety of COVID-19.
+Work will be mostly in person for the academic 2022-23 year, with opportunity for 1 remote shift (pending on Rutgers protocols and safety of COVID-19).
 It is essential that RAs have access to a computer (or similar device) with video and stable internet.
 If this is a problem for you, please let us know how you will be able to accommodate work in the "Other information you want us to know" section of the application.

-Please note that prior research experience is NOT a requirement, though is encouraged.
+Please note that prior research experience is NOT a requirement.
 Being hard-working, organized, proactive, and motivated to conduct research in our lab is a requirement.
 Strong interpersonal and organizational skills and ability to work well as part of a team is a must.